CarlosMartinezPenate/CarlosNotebook/_posts/2024-09-22-Diffusion_Chamber_Filter_Tests.md

 *Control the Syringe Pump:*

-- Set the syringe pump to varying breathing rates o simulate different volumes of water being pushed into and pulled out of the chamber.
+- Set the syringe pump to varying breathing rates to simulate different volumes of water being pushed into and pulled out of the chamber.

 *Control of the Semi-Automatic Sampling:*